grz0zrg/fsynth/documentation/mk/docs/tutorials/pjs.md

 All changes done in the Pjs editor are updated in real-time as you type.

+Fragment automatically change the `size` `width` and `height` arguments to match the canvas size, it also automatically add a black background in the setup function as protective measure.

 ## Pre-defined variables

 Fragment add it's own variables to any created Processing.js input which are defined as follow :

+`float globalTime`

+​	unrelated to the GLSL `globalTime` but with similar use case for Pjs sketches, it is an ever increasing value, it allow sketches to seamlessly continue their execution state between compilations run, you can reset it back to 0 by going through the Pjs input options (right-clicking on the Pjs input thumbnail)

 `float baseFrequency`